JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 <br>
 ### A/B Testing

-An A/B Test can be described as a randomised experiment containing two groups, A & B, that receive different experiences.
-Within an A/B Test, we look to understand and measure the response of each group - and the information from this helps drive future business decisions.
+An A/B Test is a randomized experiment containing two groups, A and B. As part of the experiment, both groups receive different experiences while researchers measure participant responses.
+Researchers then look to understand each group's response to their experience, determining if the responses are different enough to be considered statistically significant.

-Application of A/B testing can range from testing different online ad strategies, different email subject lines when contacting customers, or testing the effect of mailing customers a coupon, vs a control group.
-Companies like Amazon are running these tests in an almost never-ending cycle, testing new website features on randomised groups of customers...all with the aim of finding what works best so they can stay ahead of their competition.
-Reportedly, Netflix will even test different images for the same movie or show, to different segments of their customer base to see if certain images pull more viewers in.
+Among many potential uses, companies use A/B Tests to select online ads, email subject lines for customer contact, and coupon offerings.
+These tests are an excellent way for a company to differentiate between potential options when making business decisions.

 <br>
 ### Hypothesis Testing